-Days 6 to 16, before ovulation: The pituitary pro-

-duces more FSH and begins to release LH (Luteinizing Hormone).
+Days 1 to 5, menstruation The pituitary produces FSH (Follicle Stimulating Hormone).
+Ovarian hormones are low.
+The lining of the uterus (endometrium) breaks down, causing menstrual bleeding.
+Days 6 to 16, before ovulation The pituitary continues producing more FSH and begins to release LH (Luteinizing Hormone).
 The ovaries respond by producing estrogen which makes the egg sacs (follicles) grow.
 One sac gets very big and sticks out.
-Estrogen stimulates the growth of the lining of the uterus as well as the production of fertile mucus in the glands of the cervix.
+Estrogen stimulates the growth of the lining of the uterus and the production of fertile mucus in the glands of the cervix.